 For the third season in a row, Fashionista has covered Sao Paulo Fashion Week.
 Outside of the four main fashion weeks, Sao Paulo is proving to be an i

-Melissa, the Brazilian-based brand that churns out candy-colored mold-injected plastic shoes, is no stranger to collaborating with artists, architects and designers–it's part of who they are.
+Melissa, the Brazilian-based brand that churns out candy-colored mold-injected plastic shoes, is no stranger to collaborating with artists, architects and designers--it's part of who they are.
 Past design collaborators include Vivienne Westwood, Jason Wu and Gareth Pugh, just to name a few.
 Their latest collaboration is a fitting one, as it's with fellow Brazilian designer Pedro Lourenço.
 A much buzzed-about name to watch, Lourenço showed his first ready-to-wear collection in Paris to critical acclaim when he was just 19.

 Brazil is in a financial boom right now while other countries and regions are trying to dig out of near-recessions.
 And what better way to celebrate a booming economy than with a Project Runway franchise?
 Truly the way to know you've arrived!
 Brazil's Project Runway, called Projeto Fashion, follows the same formula as the other franchises (which in addition to the US have run in Korea, Australia, Latin America and Canada).
 There are 12 designers in this inaugural season, most of whom are in their early 20s, with a lone 39-year-old man representing the "old" crowd (his bio says he loves Madonna).
 The usual quirky backgrounds exist--after all, this is still reality TV.
 While most have gone to or are still attending fashion school, there's a miner, a former beauty contestant, and a "super Christian" (that's a Google translation from the original Portuguese) who is letting God guide her designs.
 Also--and I'm not sure if this represents the population at-large in Brazil--three of the six male designers have pretty decently sized ear gauges.